kreta/Kreta/README.md

 In the next step, you have to build the *Vagrant* machine and then, you have to connect via **ssh** to the VM with the following commands:

-    cd /vagrant
+    $ cd /vagrant
-    vagrant up
+    $ vagrant up
-    vagran ssh
+    $ vagran ssh

+*NOTE: sometimes when you type `vagrant up` of provisioned box, the `/dev/shm/symfony/cache` and `/dev/shm/symfony/logs` folders are disappeared; to solve this problem you have to execute `sh scripts/clear_cache.sh`*

+Once, you are inside the *Vagrant* box you need to download Kreta's dependencies using **[Composer][6]**.

+    $ composer install

-Finally, you have to load everything related to **database** (create database if it is not exist, create schema and load some fixtures).
-The recommended way to do all of these steps is executing the following command.
+After that, you have to load everything related to **database** (create database if it is not exist, create schema and load some fixtures).
+The fastest way to do all of these steps is executing the following command.

-    sh scripts/update_doctrine_dev.sh
+    $ sh scripts/update_doctrine_dev.sh

+Finally, you have to dump the `.scss` and `.js` files for a better front-end experience with the command below:

+    $ php app/console assetic:dump

 And that's all!
-Now, if you go to the `http://kreta.localhost` url, you will see your site up and running
+Now, if you access `http://kreta.localhost`, you will see your site up and running.

 Tests
 -----